Rotational Taylor dispersion in linear flows: Problem formulation

 where $j \in \mathbb{Z}$.
 Conversely, the bounded orientation angle $\phi$ is $\varphi$ modulo $2\pi$.
 For a constant angular velocity $\bOmega = \Omega \be_z$ with $\be_z=\be_x\times \be_y$, we have $\varphi(t) - \varphi(0) = \int_0^t \Omega \odiff s = \Omega t$, where $\varphi(0)$ is a reference value.

 We remark that alternative methods exist to quantify the rotational dynamics.
-In particular, one may extract a long-time dispersion coefficient from an orientational correlation function as a function of time in a Brownian dynamics simulation of the orientational Lagenvin equation of motion~\citep{dhont1996introduction,zwanzig2001nonequilibrium,Leahy2013}.
-One can also directly keep track of the unbounded angular displacement $\varphi$ in a Brownian dynamics simulation and infer the long-time transport coefficients~\citep{kammerer1997,Michele2001,Mazza2006,Mazza2007,Hunter11}.
-Because our aim is to derive a generalized Taylor dispersion theory from a continuum (Smoluchowski) perspective, such methods are not pursued here.
-In \citet{leahy_koch_cohen_2015}, a coordinate transformation is discovered and used to map the orientational dynamics to a diffusion equation, which ultimately leads to a closed-form asymptotic solution to the long-time rotational diffusivity in the high shear rate limit.
+In particular, one may extract a long-time dispersion coefficient from an orientational correlation function as a function of time in a BD simulation of the orientational Langevin equation of motion~\citep{dhont1996introduction,zwanzig2001nonequilibrium,Leahy2013}.
+One can also directly keep track of the unbounded angular displacement $\varphi$ in a BD simulation and infer the long-time transport coefficients~\citep{kammerer1997,Michele2001,Mazza2006,Mazza2007,Hunter11}.
+Because our aim is to derive a GTD theory from a continuum (Smoluchowski) perspective, such methods are not pursued here.
+In \citet{leahy_koch_cohen_2015} a coordinate transformation is discovered and used to map the orientational dynamics to a diffusion equation, which ultimately leads to a closed-form asymptotic solution to the long-time rotational diffusivity in the high shear rate limit.

 In terms of the bounded orientation angle $\phi$, the Smoluchowski equation \eqref{eq:smol-gen} is written as